-Happy 2021, and happy Veganuary!
-I am so excited to bring you a brand new MK Food Guide to kick off the new year.
+Happy Veganuary!
+I am so excited to bring you this MK Food Guide.
 A guide to vegan eats has been very much requested!
 And it is unsurprising – the number of people going vegan in the UK has quadrupled between 2014 and 2019, with over 600,000 people going vegan in 2019.
 January is of course Veganuary, a campaign to encourage us all to embrace a more plant-based diet.

 I am far from being vegan, but like many people, I do make plant base choices when I’m out or when cooking at home.
 For this vegan guide, I have enlisted the assistance of fellow Milton Keynes content creators, Amanda, Jessica and Sam, who all embrace a vegan, dairy-free or veggie diet.
-They all know exactly what they’re looking for when they’re eating out and looking for plant-based options which is why I’ve asked for their help!
+As this guide has progressed I’ve also included more recommendations from local foodies to expand your vegan options in MK.
+They all know exactly what they’re looking for when they’re eating out and looking for plant-based options which is why I’ve asked for their help.

 So, whether you are a full vegan, flexi-vegan or taking part in Veganuary, this guide will help you discover some of the best vegan eats in Milton Keynes.